Arugula & Mushroom Breakfast Pizza

 - With clean hands, massage arugula with vinegar, oil and 1/8 teaspoon each salt and pepper until softened; arrange over pizza.

 Editor’s Note: This recipe was tested with sun-dried tomatoes that can be used without soaking.
-When using other sun-dried tomatoes that are not oil-packed, cover with boiling water and let stand until soft.
+Other sun-dried tomatoes that are not oil-packed may need to be rehydrated; cover with boiling water and let stand until soft.
 Drain before using.